 1098-E Student Loan Interest Statement

-The 1098-E Student Loan Interest Statement is sent to each student who paid interest on student loans held by Northwestern University during the previous year.
+The 1098-E Student Loan Interest Statement is made available to each student who paid interest on student loans held by Northwestern University during the previous year.

 Questions about the amount of interest paid reported on the 1098-E?